-When Thornton-Donovan School’s librarian and yearbook moderator asked me to write this year’s Words for My Seniors, I initially thought it was a burden.
+When Thornton-Donovan School’s librarian and yearbook moderator asked me to write words or advice for the seniors, I initially thought it was a burden.
 However, the more I thought about it, the more I realized it was an honor to provide some useful guidance to the Class of 2018.
-I also needed to leave both my silent and vocal resentments of the school at the door and realize that had nothing to do with the kids.
+I also needed to leave both my silent and vocal resentments of the school at the door, for that had nothing to do with the kids.
 They deserve better, so here is the original, uncut version:

 This song by Khalid came on the radio when I was driving up to Thornton-Donovan School at my usual seven a.m. start.
 And the chorus really took me: “Yeah, we’re just young, dumb, and broke…But we still got love to give.”
 I thought at the time that there was something profound in its simplicity, for it so adequately describes high schoolers.